larrydodson/MechaCar_Statistical_Analysis/README.md

 ### Deliverable 4: Design a Study Comparing the MechaCar to the Competition
  (Study Design: MechaCar vs Competition, as a statistical study to compare vehicle performance.)

- Address these Questions:
+ ***Questions:***

  1. *What metric or metrics are you going to test?*
-  >  cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+  >  Would add most or all of these metrics, as data became available on the Competition: Costs, Fuel efficiency, Horse Power, and Safety rating.

  2. *What is the null hypothesis or alternative hypothesis?*
-  > For linear regression, testing the following hypotheses:
+  > To compare the same or very similar data from AutosRUs against data from each competitor, establishing the following hypotheses:
-  - **H0**: The slope of the linear model is zero, or m = 0 (where the dependent variable would be determined by random chance and error, a flat line)
+  > - **H0**: The Null Hypothesis, The slope of the linear model is zero, or m = 0 (where the dependent variable would be determined by random chance and error, a flat line)
-  - **Ha**: The slope of the linear model is not zero, or m ≠ 0 (indicating a significant linear relationship for the dependent variable with the independant variable)
+  > - **Ha**: The Alternative Hypothesis, The slope of the linear model is not zero, or m ≠ 0 , To indicate a significant linear relationship for the dependent variable with the independent variables, comparing AutosRUs against the competitor data.

  3. *What statistical test would you use to test the hypothesis?
 And why?*
-  > - Lindear regression:
+  > - Linear regression: To compare the regression curves based on ind.-variables on body style, engine sizes, aerodynamic frames, engine power sizes, and other available variables, as competitive costs, efficiencies, and competitive metrics in manufacturing and features for customer sales.
-  > - t-tests, both one-sample and two sample t-tests
+  > - t-tests, both one-sample and two sample t-test: To compare and determine any statistical differences between the distribution's means from one and two samples, and compared with the competition.

  4. *What data is needed to run the statistical test?*
-  > - For Cost:
-  > - For Fuel efficiency:
-  > - For Horse Power:
+  > From these items are representative data sets that would be valuable for comparison with competitors.
-  > - For Maintenance cost:
+  > - For Costs: Cost of individual components in the supply chain,
+  > - For Fuel efficiency: Data on mgp results, of distance traveled and associated fuel usage, and with added data on body style, engine sizes, aerodynamic frames, engine power sizes, and other items.
+  > - For Horse Power: Engine sizes per model types, engine design for motor types, fuel types, piston and displacements, and along with body frame sizes and weights, and distance traveled with timed instances for those distances.
+  > - For Safety rating: Data and related information on accidents occurences, physical impact from accident and level of damage to autos and cost of repairs to help determine level of auto damage, and personal injuries and medical care information to help determine severity of injuries.
-  > - For Safety rating:
+>
+> - Data sets that will include both Categorical and Numerical values, and to follow these assumptions:
+>  1. The input data is numerical and continuous.
+>  2. Each sample data is selected randomly from its population.
+>  3. The input data is considered to be randomly distributed.
+>  4. The input data is reasonably large.
+>  5. The variance of the two datasets should be similar.

 ---